ivoyager/ivoyager-changelogs/README.md

 # _master_ branch
 On Jan 24th we merged _godot-3.2_ branch into _master_.
-Currently using **Godot 3.2rc3**.
+We are currently using **Godot 3.2rc3**; some changes are not compatible with 3.1.2!
 Our next release will follow shortly after offical Godot 3.2 release.

 ### Changes
 * Improved Planetarium GUI visibility control.
 GUI won't disapear when mouse in margin between GUI and screen edge.